 The City of West Allis was the first PHA in the Milwaukee-Waukesha MSA and possibly the first in the State to establish a preference for "homelessness" households applying for our HCV wait list.
 This preference was established in 2013 and has been in place for three openings of our HCV waitlist (2013 and 2015 and 2021).
+In 2024, our PHA anticipates Open Enrollment will not occur in 2025 due to the Annual Budget Authority being at levels indicated pulling from the PHA waitlist ceased in Q2 of 2024.
+The waitlist is purged every 12 months to ensure current waitlist families remain eligible, but no new households will be added to the waitlist until the PHA conducts its next Open Enrollment process.

-In 2023, our HCV waitlist, through Open Enrollment, added an additional preference of a year-round continuously open homeless housing referral partnership with Milwaukee County Continuum of Care (CoC).
-West Allis works with Milwaukee County Homeless Outreach has formed collaborative efforts with the FIRE and Police Departments to address homeless issues as well as relationships with community groups to work together to meet individual needs (food pantries, street angles, etc.) Additionally, the City of West Allis administers one of the largest HUD-VASH programs in the State of WI through which 129 formerly homeless Veterans have been able to identify safe, decent, and affordable housing in West Allis.
-Furthermore, West Allis maintains two active Homeless Management Information System (HMIS) user licenses and voluntarily enters our allocation of VASH VOs in the HMIS.
+West Allis works with Milwaukee County Homeless Outreach and has formed a collaboration with the FIRE and Police Departments to address homeless issues as well as relationships with community groups to work together to meet individual needs (food pantries, street angles, etc.) Additionally, the City of West Allis administers one of the largest HUD-VASH programs in the State of WI through which 133 former homeless Veterans have been able to identify safe, decent, and affordable housing in West Allis.
+Furthermore, West Allis maintains two active Homeless Management Information System (HMIS) user licenses and voluntarily enters our allocation of VASH Vouchers in the HMIS.